SparingSoftware/eslint-config/README.md

 }
 ```

-## Versioning
+## Releasing and versioning

 Use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) to automatically bump major, minor and patch versions.
-All other commits are treated as patch changes.
-If you don't need automatic version bump add [skip ci] at the end of the commit message.
+Read more about semantic releasing in this [docs](https://semantic-release.gitbook.io/semantic-release/recipes/release-workflow).